AgrawalAmey/agrawalamey.github.io/_posts/2017-01-07-page-speed.md

 ### 7. Enable caching
 Caching the less frequently changed files makes pages load super-fast for returning users. <a target='_blank' href="https://betterexplained.com/articles/how-to-optimize-your-site-with-http-caching/"> [7]</a> walks through enabling caching in apache, for nginx you might want to refer <a target='_blank' href="https://www.nginx.com/blog/nginx-caching-guide/"> [8]</a>.

 I hope that this posts helps in making you sites faster.
-If you have any suggestions please write them down in the comments bellow.
+If you have any suggestions please write them down in the comments below.
 Thank you!